eric-rizzi/teaching/_course_specifics/independent_study.md

 get students up to speed in terms of what objects/classes are and how they work.
 The goal is _just_ to get students proficient enough that they can understand code that is being output by ChatBots in future lessons.
-It is **not** intended to take the place of a real CS course on object oriented programming.
+It is **not** intended to take the place of a real CS course on object-oriented programming.

 In the unit, students will create their own versions of Pong and Fishy with the help of worksheets.
 There is very tight integration between the worksheets and